MarcFacerias/ColaborativeMPC-/experiments/test-bench/catkin_mrs/src/colab_mpc/src/readme.md

 * PathFollowingLPVMPV_independent_hyperplanes

 TODO LIST
-* Compare perfomance and check that the refactoring did indeed work
+* Compare perfomance and check that the refactoring did indeed work (probs NL_EU_N not working and LPV does weird things)
 * Make one experiment with LPV to show Vicens
+* None of them works at it should yikes